1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 !!! warning

     - After flashing Klipper's `firmware.bin`, don't try to start printing right away!
     - Keep in mind that even though the stock mainboard of the **Go** and the **Neo** is the same, you have to adjust certain settings of the file `printer.cfg` depending on your specific model *before* starting to print or calibrate the printer!
-So don't just use the beforementioned file from the reddit post and start printing right away!
+So don't try to start printing right away!
     - Proceed with the [configuration checks](https://www.klipper3d.org/Config_checks.html) before you're trying to print anything!
+    - Make sure to adjust the offsets for both the [z-endstop (command `Z_ENDSTOP_CALIBRATE`)](https://www.klipper3d.org/Manual_Level.html#calibrating-a-z-endstop) and the [probe (command `PROBE_CALIBRATE`)](https://www.klipper3d.org/Probe_Calibrate.html#calibrating-probe-z-offset) as well - those are two independent steps and need to be done prior to printing!

 ## Configuration
 Besides the `firmware.bin` of Klipper (aka `klipper.bin`) you also need a file named `printer.cfg` which contains the specific settings for your model.
 Please refer to the official Klipper documentation about [configuring Klipper](https://www.klipper3d.org/Installation.html#configuring-klipper).